 Although we are a community-led Arts centre, our sound and tech team, welcomers and bar staff are fully trained and eager to make sure you have the best night possible.
 Thanks to our amazing volunteers, we are able to keep ticket prices much lower than other venues and if you live in Kettering you might even be able to walk down to our venue saving you even more money.

-We are an 150 year old building and St Andrew’s is still a working church so expect to see a few crosses around as well as all the issues that come with maintaining an historic building.
-We are currently working on a large redevelopment project and at the end of 2022 we had reached 70 percent of the amount needed.
+We are an 150 year old building and St Andrew’s is still a working church so expect to see a few church items around as well as all the issues that come with maintaining an historic building.
+We are currently working on a large redevelopment project and at the end of 2023 we had reached 95 percent of the amount needed.
 This will repair the floor as well as install underfloor heating and improve our current facilities and access.
 For more details see the separate page.